When I was down beside the sea

 On July 29, 1922 the Stieg clan enjoyed their day at the seaside.

 In the photo above, my great great grandmother Johanna stands in the center of the back row, with great aunt Hilda on her right side and great great aunt Hattie on her left.
 Hattie’s husband William kneels in front of her holding one of their 3 sons born by this time – it’s most likely Paul at 2 years old given the dates I know.
 Paul was my godfather.
 Their oldest, William Jr., is the 5 year old wearing the sailor top with the dark tie, and their youngest, Donald, is the infant in Hattie’s arms.
 Donald died too young during WWII at the age of 23.

 Taking a deep dive into my family tree, the rest of the children likely belong to my great great aunt Flossie, the younger woman wearing glasses.
 She had 6, and among the 5 born by this time, 3 were girls – matching the number of those unidentified in the photos, some wearing bows in their hair.
 Flossie’s first marriage to Joseph ended with his death after only one year.
 I don’t know what happened.
 Their son William, the 9 year old in the photo above, was later adopted by James, her second husband, and took his name.

 Knowing bits of how their lives turned out makes me stop and wonder what’s in store – but I guess it’s best not to dwell.
 Why spoil the surprise.

 The weather’s getting warmer in the northern hemisphere these days, and I’m surely ready for it.
 My yarn’s lighter and my needles are thinner.

-My summer knitting has begun.
+Summer knitting has begun.

-At the seaside – my next sweater design – coming soon.
+At the Seaside – my next sweater design, coming soon.